Jordan-McGhee/jordan-mcghee/README.md

 # Hi there 👋
-My name is Jordan McGhee, and I am a motion designer making a career change to be a software developer!
-My coding journey began during quarantine when I had extra time thanks to working remotely, and I took to learning Python in my down time.
-Soon, I enrolled in a coding bootcamp at The Coding Dojo to speed up my learning.
-Now, I'm working on my own projects, and you can see what I'm up to by checking out my repos or my [website](https://jordanmcghee-portfolio.web.app/)!
+My name is Jordan McGhee, and I am a Fullstack Software Developer with experience developing MERN, PERN, and Django applications.
+I have been building projects for 2+ years and have a certification from [The Coding Dojo](https://www.codingdojo.com/) software development program.
+On top of my coding background, I am also an experienced digital designer with 6+ years of experience working at an Atlanta-based SaaS company.

-- 🔥 I'm currently working on expanding my knowledge of the MERN stack and building fun projects that I can use in my everyday life!
+Now, I'm applying to jobs in tech while working on my own projects, and you can see what I'm up to by checking out my repos or my [website](https://jordanmcghee-portfolio.web.app/)!

 - 💬 Get in touch: [jordanmcghee.dev@gmail.com](mailto:jordanmcghee.dev@gmail.com) or [linkedin](https://www.linkedin.com/in/jordan-mcghee-048939117/).
-- 😌 Fun facts: In my spare time (that isn't spent coding), I enjoy weightlifting and learning guitar!
+- 😌 Fun facts: In my spare time (that isn't spent coding), I enjoy weightlifting, playing sports, and being active with my dog!
-- 🎨View my design work: [my behance page](https://www.behance.net/jordanmcghee)!
+- 🎨 View my design work: [my behance page](https://www.behance.net/jordanmcghee)!